hal/site/content/development/building-blocks.md

 - `org.jboss.hal.resources.Ids`: IDs used in HTML elements and across multiple classes.
 The IDs defined here are reused by QA.
 - `org.jboss.hal.resources.Names`: Common names and technical terms which are not meant to be translated.
 - `org.jboss.hal.resources.UIConstants`: UI related constants used in more than one place.
 - `org.jboss.hal.resources.CSS`: Common CSS classes from HAL, PatternFly & Bootstrap.
 The constants in this interface are not involved in any kind of code generation or GWT magic.
-They're just collected in this interface to have them in one place.
+They're collected in this interface in order to easily detect unused CSS classes.
 - `org.jboss.hal.resources.Icons`: Collection of common icons.

 In addition it has methods which return the following classes: